erincr/bayesian-optimization/README.md

 This black-box function takes values of hyperparameters as inputs, and returns a performance metric.
 The performance metric can be anything (f1-score, AUC-ROC, accuracy, etc.), and it can take into account penalties for undesirable features (training time, evaluation time, memory use, etc).

 ## Code Examples
-- `Affairs.ipynb` shows how to use hyperopt with a tree of parzen estimators for hyperparameter tuning, and for model selection.
+- `Examples/Affairs.ipynb` shows how to use hyperopt with a tree of parzen estimators for hyperparameter tuning, and for model selection.

 ## References
 - [Algorithms for Hyper-Parameter Optimization](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf)